phel-lang/phel-lang.org/content/documentation/truth-and-boolean-operations.md

 weight = 4
 +++

-Phel has a different concept of truthniss.
+Phel has a different concept of truthiness.
 In Phel only `false` and `nil` represent falsity.
 Everything else evaluates to true.
 The function `truthy?` can be used to check if a value is truthy.
 To check for the values `true` and `false` the functions `true?` and `false?` can be used.

 ```phel
 (truthy? false) # Evaluates to false